hiteshhedwig/Lane-PedDetec/docs/index.rst

 ..
-SEDev documentation master file, created by sphinx-quickstart.
+Project SED-ev documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-SEDev documentation!
+Project SED-ev documentation!
 ==============================================

 Contents: